flipstone/purescript-tools/README.md

 # How to build and test locally

-* Use `./build-image.sh build-local` on your machine to build a local image for testing.
-As you make changes locally the images will be tagged with `-uncommitted` on the end rather than the commit SHA.
+* Run `docker build -t purescript-tools:beta .` to create a local image with the tag of beta

-* Update the base tag in `./build-image.sh` as necessary to reflect changes in the base image or GHC version included in the image.
+* Use `'purescript-tools:beta` in an app that uses purescript-tools to try it out.